BBVA/data-refinery/docs/source/thebasics.rst

 Transform a lineal numeric value into a categorical one.
 For instance it can be used to group users by age.

-A minimun of one input value is mandatory.
+A minimum of one input value is mandatory.
 This will produce two groups, the first one from negative infinity to the given value, and the second one from the given value to infinity.